bored-engineer/github-top-repos/README.md

 # github-top-repos
-Lists the top GitHub repositories by forks, stars or size using the GraphQL API
+Lists the top GitHub repositories by stars using the GraphQL API.